Helping to Restore Balance

 Mediation is voluntary; any party may withdraw at any time.

-The Mediation is arranged at a venue convenient to the parties, who each have their own room as well as a separate room for joint meetings.
-The Mediator listens to everyone’s point of view, talks to the parties privately and together, guiding them towards a settlement.
+The Mediation is arranged at a venue convenient to the parties.
+The Mediator listens to everyone’s point of view, talks to the parties privately and together, guiding them towards a a mutual outcome.

-Nothing is binding upon any party until an agreed settlement is reached.
-Once a settlement has been drawn up and signed, it becomes an enforceable contract between the parties.
+Nothing is binding upon any party until mutual agreement is reached.
+Once an agreement has been prepared and signed, it becomes an enforceable contract between the parties.

 The above information has been sourced from The Australian Mediation Association (AMA).
 For any further information about Mediation, please visit the Australian Mediation Association website.